gelsogrove/shopME/docs/other/prompt_agent.md

 2. After collecting order details, always show a clear order summary and ask:
    - "Do you want to proceed with the order?
 Please confirm to continue."
 3. If the user requests additional services (e.g. shipping, gift package), update the order summary and ask for confirmation again.
-4. **DO NOT** call CreateOrder() until the user expresses the CONCEPT of order confirmation.
+4. **DO NOT** call confirmOrderFromConversation() until the user expresses the CONCEPT of order confirmation.
 The user does NOT need to use exact phrases.
 Recognize ANY expression that conveys the intent to confirm, proceed, or finalize the order, such as:

    **CONFIRMATION CONCEPTS (any language):**
    - Agreement: "Sí", "Yes", "Oui", "Sim", "OK", "Va bene", "D'accordo"